fireflycons/khyperv-csi/README.md

 | Kubernetes CSI Workload | :construction_worker: |
 | Helm Chart              | :x:                   |

 This provides a CSI for mounting Hyper-V virtual hard disks as persistent volumes for Kubernetes clusters running on a single Hyper-V server.
+This includes the Hyper-V service running on your workstation/laptop if you have it.
+You do not require a dedicated Windows Server.

 It comprises of the following components

 * A Windows service that is installed on the Hyper-V server.
 This provides a REST interface to the disk subsystem that is utilised by the in-cluster provider workload.
+This is comprised of a Go wrapper round a PowerShell module that does the interaction with the disk subsystem.
 * An in-cluster CSI provisioner which calls the REST service to provision and mount VHD disks.

 ## Security